-On January 26, the Military Cinema (under the General Department of Politics, Ministry of National Defense) said that it had sent a document proposing to donate the Red Rain film studio to Quang Tri province after completing filming there.
+On January 26, the Military Cinema (under the General Department of Politics, Ministry of National Defense) announced that it had sent a document proposing to donate the Red Rain film studio to Quang Tri province after completing filming there.

 The Red Rain film crew finished filming in mid-January 2025 and revealed many unique and realistic scenes of the fierce battle of more than 50 years ago.